If you’ve ever searched for a job on Google, you’ve already seen Google for Jobs in action.

 The biggest benefit of using Google for Jobs is how efficient it is.

-As a job seeker, you don’t want to spend hours looking through job listings trying to find something to apply to.
+As a job hunter, you don’t want to spend hours looking through job listings trying to find something to apply to.
 This Google job search tool assists you with finding exactly what you want so you can start your new job sooner.

 Having the additional information regarding the company and average salaries also makes it easy to determine whether a certain job listing is ideal for you or not.